 Causes of cancer-related fatigue

-The causes of cancer-related fatigue are not fully known.
-It may be caused by the cancer and/or the cancer treatment.
-Problems like low blood counts, sleep problems, stress, pain, eating too little, lack of exercise, and other factors are also thought to be linked to this kind of fatigue.
+It’s not fully understood what causes cancer-related fatigue.
+It may be the cancer and/or the cancer treatment.
+Problems like low levels of certain blood cells, sleep problems, stress, pain, eating too little, lack of exercise, and other factors are also thought to be linked to this kind of fatigue.

-When there are no obvious physical causes for a patient or survivor’s excessive fatigue, doctors might want to run tests to check for hidden medical problems.
-Medical causes can sometimes be found and treated.
+When there are no obvious physical causes for a patient or survivor’s excessive fatigue, doctors might want to run tests to check for other medical problems.
+Sometimes medical causes can be found and treated.
 If no treatable medical cause is found, there are practical ways to manage and minimize cancer-related fatigue, including good sleep habits, approved physical activities, and smart use of your time and energy.
 Doctors are also researching medicines to help people manage fatigue.

-Be sure you talk to someone on your health care team if you think you may have cancer-related fatigue.
-You may need to come up with different ways to do things, decide what you can give up, set priorities, and get help so you can better manage it.
+It’s important for you to tell someone on your health care team about fatigue and any other unpleasant side effects you’re having.
+This way they can monitor and treat them, both during cancer treatment and afterward when some problems can linger.
+You may need to come up with different ways to do things, decide what you can give up, set priorities, and get help so you can better manage them.

 Fatigue or depression?

 Some signs of fatigue look a lot like those of depression, and it’s easy to confuse them.
-Depression involves an inability to feel pleasure – people who are depressed feel sad or unworthy, and have despair or guilt.
+Depression involves an inability to feel pleasure – people who are depressed feel sad or unworthy.
+They may give up hope.
 You can have fatigue and not be depressed, although some people have both fatigue and depression.

 Sometimes it may be hard to find a label for what you’re feeling.
-Even your doctor may want you see a mental health professional to get another opinion on whether depression is part of the problem.
+Your doctor might want you to see a mental health professional to get another opinion on whether depression is part of the problem.
 If it is, treatment can help.